wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 ?- q(X).
 ```

+The corresponding search tree.

 ![Search tree 01](Img/search_tree_01.png)

-As the search is depth-first, the solutions are enumerated from the deepest left to the right.
+The solutions are enumerated from the left to the right.
 Hence the solutions are `X=2, X=2, X=3, X=1, X=0`.

 ### A second example